 It’s a hard, it never fully leaves.
 It will always be with me … I don’t want the grief to go away really because it is a reminder to me of my love for Aria and that I will never forget her.

-How Megan supported her children
+How this grieving mother supported her children through grief

 Megan’s children were four and two when Aria passed away.